CU-SRL/docs/src/avionics/hardware/designprocess.md

 In another set of broad strokes...

--Make sure inventory is fully updated
+- Make sure inventory is fully updated

--Find a time when the school lab is open and at least one other person on this project is available to help board assembly.
+- Find a time when the school lab is open and at least one other person on this project is available to help board assembly.
 If it's your first time, then ask the hardware team-lead to also help mentor.

--First solder on the surface mount parts using the reflow oven then hand-solder everything else.
+- First solder on the surface mount parts using the reflow oven then hand-solder everything else.
 Update inventory as you go along soldering components on.
 This is why you want two people.
 One will solder and place components, the other will be on the computer telling the first person the design item ID and reference designator to place the part on and also updating inventory.
 It is encouraged that you switch-off to make sure that everyone gets the full experience.
 It's not extremely often that we are given the opportunity to actually get hands-on experience when it takes so long to develop our boards.

--Check solder joints using a microscope
+- Check solder joints using a microscope

--Check continuity on all power rails.
+- Check continuity on all power rails.
 Also check to make sure there are no shorts from a power rail to ground (that will ruin the board and potentially all the components as well if not caught at this stage)

--Probably at a later date, upload software and do a functional test.
+- Probably at a later date, upload software and do a functional test.
 At this point, you should re-visit the requirements and validate that your entire project has met all the requirements listed.
 You're in big trouble if some of the requirements haven't (a costly mistake, but we will forgive you)